In the following section, we answer questions that are frequently

 In practical terms, this means that you can use IPv6 for replication between NDB Clusters, but connections between nodes in the same NDB Cluster must use IPv4.
 For more information, see Section 7.3, “Known Issues in NDB Cluster Replication”.

 MySQL user accounts and privileges are normally not automatically propagated between different MySQL servers accessing the same NDB Cluster.
-MySQL NDB Cluster provides support for distributed privileges, which you can enable by following a procedure provided in the documentation; see Section 7.15, “Distributed MySQL Privileges for NDB Cluster”, for more information.
+MySQL NDB Cluster provides support for distributed privileges, which you can enable by following a procedure provided in the documentation; see Section 6.13, “Distributed Privileges Using Shared Grant Tables”, for more information.

 MySQL NDB Cluster does not provide any sort of automatic failover between SQL nodes.
 Your application must be prepared to handle the loss of SQL nodes and to fail over between them.